not-things-modular/not-things-vcv/doc/timeseq/TIMESEQ-SCRIPT-JSON.md

 An optional [time-scale](#time-scale) property controls the timing calculations that will be performed for all *lane*s (and thus the duration of their *segment*s).

-If there are looping *lane*s present in this timeline, the `loop-lock` property will define when the *lane*s loop: if `loop-lock` is enabled, any *lane* that reaches the end of its processing will not restart until all other *lane*s (looping or not-looping) have finished processing.
+If there are looping *lane*s present in this timeline, the `loop-lock` property will define when the *lane*s loop: if `loop-lock` is enabled, any *lane* that reaches the end of its processing will not restart until all other *lane*s (looping or non-looping) have finished processing.
 Once all *lane*s have finished, those that should loop will loop together.
 If `loop-lock` is not enabled, any *lane* that finishes processing and is set to loop will do so immediately.

 When running the script, each processing cycle will run through the *lane*s in the order that they appear in the `lanes` list.